nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 #### 4.3.2 Mapping between UI index(task ID) and absolute index
 As you may have noticed, task IDs in the UI all begin with "T/F/C".
 It is a design decision made to improve the usability of commands.
 Originally, all tasks shared a same set of index and there were "hops" between to adjacent tasks.
 For example, two adjacent tasks in the list **Future** may have indexes of "1" and "5" respectively because task "2", "3" and "4" are in **Today**, which did not seem to be intuitive.

-Thus, we decided to adopt the current numbering scheme while hoping to retain the original implementation based on absolute index.
+Thus, we decided to adopt the current numbering scheme while hoping to retain the original implementation based on the absolute index.
 That is where the index mapping came from.
 We used a HashMap in ModelManager to store the mapping from relative to absolute index.
 Every time after splitting the task list, `assignUiIndex()` is called to refresh the task ID.

 #### 4.3.3 Autocomplete
 The autocomplete feature of CommandBox utilises `Textfields.bindAutoCompletion()` from the ControlsFX Library.
 To extend the list of candidates, simply add new commands inside `bindAutoCompletion()` from the constructor of `MainWindow.java`.

 > Notice: In GUI testing, "Enter" is now pressed **twice** in `runCommand(String command)` in `CommandBoxHandle` so as to ensure that the autocomplete windows is dismissed before executing any command.
 You may want to take notice of this when debugging.

+#### 4.3.4 Snack Bar Notification
+To display a snack bar message, simply raise an `UpdateStatusBarEvent`.

+#### 4.3.5 Error Message
+In **Today**, the error message is displayed directly under the command box.
+It is trigger by the `CommandValidator` of the command box.

+To show/hide an error message, call `CommandValidator`'s `showErrorMessage()/hideErrorMessage()` followed by calling `commandTextField.validate()`.

+> Notice: `validate()` should be called explicitly so as to trigger the UI control to refresh.

-#### 4.3.4 UI Animation
+#### 4.3.6 UI Animation
-##### 4.3.4.1 Slide Animation of CompletedTaskListPanel
+##### 4.3.6.1 Slide Animation of CompletedTaskListPanel

 **prefHeight Setting**